kidskoding/hangman/README.md

 # hangman
-A simple Rust implementation of famous word game hangman
+A simple Rust implementation of famous word game hangman for kidskoding.com